 When you’re travelling through Japan, it’s a wonderful treat to stay in a hotel that offers a glimpse into Japanese culture.
-Not only can you expect friendly and efficient service at these places, you will get to experience something unique.
+Not only can you expect friendly and efficient service, you will also get to experience something unique.
 However, even at the most luxurious of Japanese hotels (partiuclarly ryokans), the experience will require some element of being up for an adventure as there will be differences to the western hotels you are used to.
 In almost every instance, the Japanese will be trying their best to please you so, if you do encounter some challenges, "when in Rome" is a good attiude to adopt.

-There are a variety of different hotel types in Japan – ranging from ryokans (traditional inns) through to large chain hotels.
+There are a variety of different hotel types in Japan – ranging from ryokans (traditional inns), to small Japanese hotels through to large chain hotels.
 Some are more Westernized than others – keep an eye on the price and the style of the hotel – these will serve as clues as to the standard they are.

-Below are a few points to remember when staying in a traditional Japanese hotel.
-(Note: Every hotel is a bit different and this is only a general guide – if in doubt, please check with the hotel before you make a booking).
+Below are a few points to remember when staying in a Japanese hotel.
+(Note: Every hotel is a bit different and this is only a general guide – if in doubt, please check any concerns you might have with Scout before you make a booking).

-English: In some hotels you may find they have limited numbers of English speaking staff.
+Language: In some hotels you may find they have limited numbers of English speaking staff.
 Every hotel on Scout has been chosen because there should be at least one English speaking staff member.
 If you do encounter language barriers, be polite; they are very proud and will get embarrassed if they can’t help you which might result in them avoiding even attempting to speak English.
 It is part of their culture to never say "no"- so if you aren't getting a straight "yes"to a question or request it most likely means "no".

 Room Size: Like so many things in Japan, rooms will be smaller than what you’re used to.
 All the hotels listed on Scout have adequate room sizes, but some can still be on the smaller side.

-Futon vs. Western Mattress: One of the main reasons Westerners (particularly men) shy away from traditional Japanese hotels is because they don’t like the thought of sleeping on a futon on the floor.
+Futon vs. Western Mattress: One of the main reasons Westerners (particularly men or older guests) shy away from traditional Japanese hotels is because they don’t like the thought of sleeping on a futon on the floor.
 But once people get used to them, many report sleeping better than ever.
 If you do find that your futon is too hard, you may be able to ask reception to layer some extra futons together to make your bed a bit softer.
 But if you just can’t hack the idea of sleeping on a futon, many Japanese hotels offer ‘Western rooms’ with regular mattresses.
-(Although one thing to note is that you’ll rarely find a double bed – only twins.
+One thing to note is that you’ll rarely find a double bed – only twins.
 Pillows are usually quite small and hard, some even have seeds or hay in them (which is meant tohelp you sleep).
 You may be able to request a softer pillow at some hotels.

 Tatami Mats: Tatami mats line the floor beneath your futon.
 They’re soft underfoot and they have a wonderful smell (reminiscent of straw) that apparently helps you sleep at night.
 In Japanese culture, the size of a room is often described by the number of tatami mats it can fit on the floor.